-Action # Title Description Total Funds Contributing our students' local benchmark reports, ensuring meaningful and direct instruction to increase achievement levels.
-These lessons are designed to provide additional support to our English Learners, Foster Youth, Students with Disabilities, and Low-Income (LI) backgrounds.
-1.5 Curriculum Department The utilization of the pacing and planning guides for our School Selected Curriculums, crafted by The Cottonwood School, is crucial for maintaining instructional consistency and ensuring alignment with curriculum objectives.
+Action # Title Description Total Funds Contributing instructional consistency and ensuring alignment with curriculum objectives.
 These guides act as navigational tools for teachers and parents, aiding in effective lesson planning and delivery across various subject areas.
-They encompass the incorporation of ELD standards and the implementation of UDL strategies, further enhancing teaching methodologies and student learning experiences. \$318,546.00 Yes 1.6 Universal Curriculum All Cottonwood students have universal access to the digital curriculum through their Clever platform upon enrollment in the school.
-This includes academic areas such as reading, math, science, social studies, SEL, and electives. \$345,854.00 No 1.7 Assessment Support: Academic Achievement Assessments, Management Platform, and Support This strategy will utilize key personnel, including our Testing Coordinator, to streamline system and data management, enabling the identification and implementation of tailored intervention or enrichment strategies.
-Beginning in 2023, the adoption of a new data platform will enhance the efficiency and effectiveness of the school's assessment processes, while also facilitating easier access to comparative data spanning multiple years for comprehensive evaluation.
+They encompass the incorporation of ELD standards and the implementation of UDL strategies, further enhancing teaching methodologies and student learning experiences.
+1.6 Universal Curriculum All Cottonwood students have universal access to the digital curriculum through their Clever platform upon enrollment in the school.
+This includes academic areas such as reading, math, science, social studies, SEL, and electives. \$460,041.00 No 1.7 Assessment Support: Academic Achievement Assessments, Management Platform, and Support Beginning in 2023, the adoption of a new data platform will enhance the efficiency and effectiveness of the school's assessment processes, while also facilitating easier access to comparative data spanning multiple years for comprehensive evaluation.
 Our internal assessment and our data platforms comprehensively address diverse student needs.
 Our local assessment program serves as a benchmark platform, assessing students three times annually to monitor their academic progress and pinpoint the need for tiered intervention support.
-The initial assessment window allows ample time for teacher planning. \$146,822.00 Yes

-Action # Title Description Total Funds Contributing 1.8 Technology Support This action empowers teachers with the necessary knowledge to support students and families in selecting suitable technology and applications, while also utilizing data for progress monitoring on state standard implementation and student advancement.
-By providing access to and support for this technology, we anticipate a positive impact on the success of students, staff, and families, contributing to improvements in areas such as attendance rates, suspension rates, and behaviors that impact learning and academic achievement.
+The initial assessment window allows ample time for teacher planning. \$151,561.00 Yes 1.8 Technology Support This action empowers teachers with the necessary knowledge to support students and families in selecting suitable technology and applications, while also utilizing data for progress monitoring on state standard implementation and student advancement.
+By providing access to and support for this technology, we anticipate a positive impact on the success \$2,931,154.00 No

+Action # Title Description Total Funds Contributing of students, staff, and families, contributing to improvements in areas such as attendance rates, suspension rates, and behaviors that impact learning and academic achievement.
 Recognizing technology access as a crucial 21st-century skill, we expect this effort to further narrow the achievement gap by offering technical support alongside academic advancement.
 Notably, applications like Clever and Canvas will be utilized, among others, though this is not an exhaustive list.
-In order to ensure equitable access to appropriate technology, thereby enhancing academic success, we will invest in essential infrastructure including servers for our school, laptops for students, modems and routers, and cybersecurity software. \$2,866,233.00 No 1.9 English Learner Staffing TCS English Learner staff will be used to streamline our English Language Development and instructional practices to increase overall student achievement.
-Our staff is dedicated to assessing, providing intervention, monitoring our RFEP and LTEL students, and engaging families in community events. \$376,573.00 Yes 1.10 ELD Curriculum ELD Curriculum is used for comprehensive academic development and instruction both synchronously and asynchronously.
+In order to ensure equitable access to appropriate technology, thereby enhancing academic success, we will invest in essential infrastructure including servers for our school, laptops for students, modems and routers, and cybersecurity software.
+1.9 English Learner Staffing TCS English Learner staff will be used to streamline our English Language Development and instructional practices to increase overall student achievement.
+Our staff is dedicated to assessing, providing intervention, monitoring our RFEP and LTEL students, and engaging families in community events. \$145,347.00 Yes 1.10 ELD Curriculum ELD Curriculum is used for comprehensive academic development and instruction both synchronously and asynchronously.
 This action focuses on providing support specific to the needs of English Language Learners.
-(Anticipated expenditures include instructional material. \$38,544.00 Yes

-Action # Title Description Total Funds Contributing 1.11 Non-English Speaking Parent Support Approximately 80% of our English Language Learners use a Slavic language at home.
-To better support and engage Slavic-speaking families, we'll utilize our bilingual Slavic-speaking family liaisons for improved communication. \$312,523.00 Yes 1.12 MTSS This strategy will involve collaboration with our Student Support/504 Coordinators to develop a comprehensive plan that takes an analytical approach to intervention.
-This action will address both academic and socioemotional needs, leveraging our dedicated team to provide personalized support tailored to each student's requirements.
-By improving access to a diverse array of resources for students, staff, and families, our goal is to increase program attendance rates and reduce behaviors that impede learning and academic progress.
-This intervention program will be available to all students struggling academically, through both school-wide initiatives and individualized learning plans.
-We will also continue our targeted, direct instruction intervention program, focusing on reading, writing, and mathematics, which includes initiatives like Raising Reading, Writing Wednesdays, and Mastering Math. \$568,256.00 Yes 1.13 Family Academic Success: Lending Library Support and Activities demic ending This action will leverage available resources to provide targeted support focused on enhancing literacy, math, and arts skills.
-Our Library Yes
+(Anticipated expenditures include instructional material. \$38,000.00 Yes 1.11 Non-English Speaking Parent Support Approximately 80% of our English Language Learners use a Slavic language at home.
+To better support and engage Slavic-speaking families, we'll utilize our bilingual Slavic-speaking family liaisons for improved communication. \$461,263.00 Yes 1.12 MTSS This strategy will involve collaboration with our Student Support/504 Coordinators to develop a comprehensive plan that takes an analytical approach to intervention.
+This action will address both academic and socioemotional needs, leveraging our dedicated team to provide \$459,199.00 Yes